April 20th, 2010

 23 Comments |

 Healthy credit is a financial necessity that can save you a significant amount of money in low interest rates on auto loans and mortgages, cheaper premiums for insurance, as well as the best terms on credit cards.
 Unfortunately, you don’t have stellar credit.
 A smart solution to your poor credit conundrum is Capital One’s Secured Mastercard and Secured Mastercard for Young Adults.
-These two new products from Capital One are perfect for those with bad credit or limited credit history looking to build credit and need the added safeguards a secured card offers while still getting the convenience of a credit card.
+These two new products from Capital One, a Credit Karma partner, are perfect for those with bad credit or limited credit history looking to build credit and need the added safeguards a secured card offers while still getting the convenience of a credit card.

 While secured cards have been a mainstay for small credit unions and local banks, big banks like Capital One are getting in the competition too.
 Capital One’s Secured Mastercard is specifically designed for poor/no credit history consumers with a credit scores below 649.
 A secured card from Capital One is a smart, credit-healthy step for consumers in this category because: